crosscon/context-based-auth-remote/README.md

 - `SIGN_KEY_PATH`: path to the key for signing nonces upon successful authentication
 - `SIGN_CERT_PATH`: path to the certificate used to verify the signature of the nonces

 How the volumes are mounted can be arbitrary as long as the environment variables are adjusted.
+You are advised to load them from a `.env` file.

 The required certificates and keys can be created using the provided `create_keys.py` script.
 Alternatively, OpenSSL can be used.

+## Using together with the CBA Demo Application

+The demo application has a test function to verify if a provided signature was signed using the configured certificate.
+For this, the nonce `0` is used.
+The script `demo_signature.py` produces an output that can be copied directly to the C file.